Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Staying Grounded in the Valley

-Walking three miles a day (even when every step feels like a prayer)
+Walking three miles a day, even when every step feels like a prayer.

-Eating nutritious, mindful meals (even when I binge on junk — it happens 🙃)
+Eating nutritious, mindful meals, even when I binge on junk — it happens.

-Meditating on Scripture and truth (shoutout to Christ Center Tribe & Grace Oasis)
+Meditating on Scripture and truth (shoutout to Christ Center Tribe & Grace Oasis).

-Daily Bible reading and prayer
+Daily Bible reading and prayer.

-Saying “yes” to connection, even when isolation feels easier
+Saying “yes” to connection, even when isolation feels easier.

-And yes — crying.
+And yes, crying.
 A lot.
 But this time, with control, intention, and compassion for myself.

 Facing Old Patterns with Compassion and Responsibility

-One of the most surprising parts of this season has been the return of old, familiar coping patterns — the ones I thought I had left behind.
+One of the most surprising parts of this season has been the return of old, familiar coping patterns — ones I thought I had left behind.

 “What part of me is reaching for this?”

-That’s when I recognized her — an exiled part of me.
-The younger me who coped with food, fantasy, and survival mode while waiting for her mother to come home, never knowing which version would walk through the door.
+That's when I recognized her — an exiled part of me.
+The younger version who coped with food, fantasy, and survival mode while waiting for her mother to come home, never knowing which version would walk through the door.

 Father, Son, Holy Spirit — One Being, three expressions.
 We, too, are one person with many parts — some hurting, some hiding, some holy — all worthy of healing.

-That’s why IFS and Cognitive Behavioral Therapy (CBT) have become core to my work.
+That’s why IFS and Cognitive Behavioral Therapy (CBT) have become core to my approach.
+This integrative method blends trauma-informed care, biblical truth, and personal responsibility.

 Will I numb or renew?
 Escape or engage?
 Blame or build?